jscraftcamp/website/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I agree that photos and videos might be taken and published (e.g. on social media) during the event.
 - [ ] I understand that I might NOT get a T-Shirt, because they might be in production already
 - [ ] I agree to wear my mask to protect everyone as much as possible
+- [ ] I will come and have tested and be covid-negative, at least 24h before I join the event

 Are you from a sponsoring company?
 - [ ] Yes, I am from company ?????